 A word of caution for the ladies – the research has been performed only on men.
 Another study gives clues how a supplementation of d-aspartic acid works on females – it increased the levels of estrogens.
 Probably DAA supplements should not be taken by women.
 However the study mentioned involved only animals (lizards), so the results should be taken with a pinch of salt.

 D-Aspartic acid is one of the cheapest testosterone boosters available on the market.
 You can buy DAA supplement in form of pure DAA or stacked with other compounds, which is convenient but requires you to do a little research to make sure that you take only supplements you want to take.
 It is a good idea to stack DAA with other testosterone boosters that don’t already contain DAA.

-Pure DAA is available in form of DAA powder, manufactured by e.g. AI Sports Nutrition, Allmax, Primaforce or DAA capsules, manufactured by e.g. AI Sports Nutrition, Performance Edge.
+Pure DAA is available in form of DAA powder or capsules, manufactured by e.g. AI Sports Nutrition, Allmax, Primaforce, Performance Edge and other companies.

 The DAA dosage used in the above mentioned study was 3 gram taken in the morning.
 At the moment there are no side effects reported with the use of d-aspartic acid.
 However as with all testosterone boosters I would suggest you to cycle it to avoid building up a tolerance.
 One manufacturer of the d-aspartic acid supplement, Allmax, suggests a cycle 2 weeks on and 1 week off the supplement.

 (Read more about DAA Dosage here.)